Russia 'determined to fight terror' after assassination

 Embassies closed

-All US embassy and consulates in Turkey were to be closed Tuesday following a separate incident, hours after the assassination.
+All US embassy and consulates in Turkey were to be closed Tuesday following a separate incident, hours after the Russian envoy's assassination.

 Turkish police arrested a man who fired into the air with a shotgun outside the US Embassy in Ankara, Anadolu reported.

-Video fed by Turkish video news agency IHA showed a handcuffed man being led by security officers into an unmarked police car as he shouted "I swear to God.
-Don't play with us," in Turkish.
+Video fed by Turkish video news agency IHA showed security officers leading a handcuffed man into an unmarked police car as he shouted in Turkish, "I swear to God.
+Don't play with us."
 No one was injured.